 Info: Full schedule here

 Another one of the San Francisco events in February is the SF Orchid Society's biggest fundraiser.
-Previously held at the Fort Mason Center, it has become so popular it will now be held at the Cow Palace.
+Previously held at the Fort Mason Center, it has become so popular it will now be held at Golden Gate Park's Hall of Flowers.
 For three days at the exposition, you will not only encounter thousands of beautiful orchids from around the world, but specialty plants, high quality gardening equipment, and landscaping materials as well.
 Go ahead and indulge your green thumb!

 Dates: February 24 - 26